-We show the following capabilities: \begin{itemize} \item Accurate recovery of the analytical solution under point constraints. \item Restoration of biharmonic functions under varied boundary conditions. \item When boundary conditions are taken from an arbitrary function, the restored function possesses the best energy-minimizing property. \item Reconstruction of fair surfaces from sparse internal data points. \end{itemize}
+We show the following capabilities: \begin{itemize} \item A mechanically accurate solution for the thin plate is demonstrated for the case of a point constraint applied at a corner.
+This is a challenging task because the behavior of the solution near a corner differs significantly from the fundamental solution in the vicinity of an internal point \eqref{eq:1c}; consequently, classical TPS cannot be applied in such instances. \item The capacity to recover the same biharmonic function under various combinations of prescribed boundary conditions is a capability that is rarely---if ever, to the authors' knowledge---demonstrated by FEM or other numerical techniques. \item When boundary conditions are derived from an arbitrary function, the reconstructed function possesses the optimal energy-minimizing property---a feature typically not demonstrated by other numerical or analytical blending methods. \item When only a few constraints (prescribed positions) are derived from an arbitrary function, the surface reconstructed by MMS provides a smooth solution that mimics the function's behavior but is energetically more efficient.
+To the best of our knowledge, this property has not been previously demonstrated by other surface reconstruction methods. \end{itemize}